Water, latrines, and toilets for Rohingya refugees

 “The dearest of people to Allah, may He be exalted, is the one who does most benefit to people…” (Al Tabaraani)

-£100 - Provide clean water, sanitation and improved hygiene to Rohingya refugees.
+£100 - Provide clean water, sanitation and improved hygiene to 10 Rohingya refugees, protecting them from disease, infection, and floods.

 This project will support Rohingya refugees in Jamtoli camp, in the world’s largest refugee settlement, as well as the vulnerable Bangladeshi host community.

-Refugees in Jamtoli are still living in temporary shelters, having fled persecution in Myanmar almost three years ago.
+Refugees in Jamtoli are still living in temporary shelters, having fled persecution in Myanmar four years ago.
 There aren’t enough toilets, and many latrines are overflowing with waste, turning to unhygienic mud when it rains.

 Residents here urgently need new latrines and a water system, and access to information about good hygiene so that they can fight the spread of disease before it’s too late.